cmuench/pacman-auto-update/README.md

 After installation the software will be **automatically enabled**.

-Having this program in the **AUR** is not possible right now, simply because their moderators disagree with having any kind of method for automatically upgrading the system.
+Having this program in the **AUR** is not possible right now, simply because its moderators disagree with having any kind of method for automatically upgrading the system.

 ## Inspecting status